Schepp/schepp.dev/posts/ad-integration-in-2020.md

 The closing comment declarations would be hardcoded into the HTML (`-->`), whereas the opening declarations would be inserted depending on the device type (`<!--`), thereby disabling the code in between.
 But again, this wasn't good enough.
 Since our people managing the ads would probably just copy & paste code into the respective CMS textareas, we were fully prepared for them to also carry over any HTML comments that they would come across in their code snippets.
 Just one such occurrence would be enough to transform our whole site into a Frankenstein, due to messed up HTML nesting.

 I remembered one more discovery I made a few years back, in regards to HTML, and that was the `<xmp>` element.
 This tag has been marked deprecated in HTML 3.2 and completely removed in HTML 5.
 But browsers still support it.
 The `<xmp>` was once meant to display preformatted text and was superseded by the `<pre>` element.
-But `<xmp>` has one huge advantage over `<pre>` in that it does not need HTML to be entity encoded inside it.
+But `<xmp>` has one huge advantage over `<pre>`: it does not need HTML to be entity encoded inside it.
 Similarly to the `<template>` element, it mutes the effect of any contained HTML, with the only difference being that it would visibly show up in the browser and not hide itself.
 And the probability of an ad code to break it with a closing `</xmp>` tag is close to zero.
 This is the code we went live with:

 ```html
 <div class="ad">